13 min read

 # If you see 1 process with 50 threads → thread-based

-# If you see 10 processes with 5 threads each → hybrid (common!)
+# If you see 10 processes with 5 threads each → hybrid (most common!)

 What to look for: